lltfm/openness/works/the_epitomes_of_openness/the_epitomes_of_openness.md

 > doubts.
 It has already seen itself decide in the mirror of others' minds.
 It
 > doesn't seek opposing views.
 It ignores counter evidence.
 It is blind and
 > unaware of itself, seeing only what it prefers.
 It doesn't care if it has been
 > deceived.
 It never admits who benefits.
-Fully ingesting choice, it has become
+It has fully ingested choice & it has
-> its choosing.
+> become its choosing.
 >
 > Who deceives us into seeing only what we prefer?
 Who hides from us all that is
 > uncomfortable or undesired?
 What words can reach us when we stop listening?